February 2008 (January data)

-The average monthly value for the trade-weighted dollar index of 15 major currencies tracked by the Federal Reserve Bank of Atlanta increased 1.4 percent in January from the previous month.
-All subindexes were up more than 1 percent in January with the exception of the Pacific-excluding-Japan subindex, which gained only 0.2 percent.
-The Americas subindex rose 1.6 percent, followed by a 1.4 percent gain in the Europe measure and a 1.2 percent increase in the Pacific subindex.
-The classic subindex, which is the analogue of the original Atlanta index, was up 1.5 percent in January.
-The overall index in January was 1 percent below its year-ago level.
-On a daily basis, the overall index increased 1.2 percent from the end of December 2006 to the end of January but was 0.3 percent lower than its value at the end of January 2006.
+The average monthly value for the trade-weighted dollar index of 15 major currencies tracked by the Federal Reserve Bank of Atlanta decreased 0.7 percent in January from the previous month.
+The dollar posted the greatest loss against the Pacific subindex, falling 2.1 percent, followed by 0.7 and 0.5 percent losses in the Pacific-excluding-Japan and Europe subindexes, respectively.
+The dollar gained 0.6 percent against the Americas subindex.
+The classic subindex, which is the analogue of the original Atlanta index, was down 0.8 percent since December.
+The overall index was 8.7 percent below its year-ago level.
+On a daily basis, the overall index declined 1 percent percent from the end of December to the end of January and came in a considerable 9.7 percent below its value at the end of January 2007.